CodyDickson/hiking/README.md

 Using CSS modals to allow users to enlarge pictures (and put the focus on the zoomed in picture).

-Mobile view / spacing needs adjusting.
+Mobile view / spacing still needs adjusting.
+The overall design also needs a few tweaks to make it more user friendly.

-Project 95% complete.